 Readers Based in Puerto Rico

-Just a head’s up – I haven’t read all of these, but I have read books by these authors that have been amazing!!
-The ones I have not read myself I found recommended in a Spanish teachers’ group online, from others who have used them.
-It’s always a good idea to preview a book before adding it to your library with your specific classroom and learners in mind!
+Just a head’s up, I haven’t read all of these, but I have read books by these authors that have been amazing!
+The ones I have not read myself came highly recommended in a Spanish teachers’ group online by others who have used them as resources to teach about Puerto Rico.
+It’s always a good idea to preview a book before adding it to your library to make sure it fits your specific classroom and learners’ needs.
+These types of authentic texts can be powerful additions to your collection of resources to teach about Puerto Rico and offer meaningful context to your lessons.

 - María María: un cuento de un huracán by Jennifer Degenhardt